Precise Reasoning About Container-Internal Pointers with Logical Pinning: Proof of Swapping Two Elements in a List

 {\subst{l}{n_1}{\Offered{v_1}{q_1}{qs_1}}}

-Assume \texttt{memswap} takes two distinct pointers and swaps the contents of the cells they points to, or takes the same pointers and does nothing.
-Below we give the full correctness proof of the element-swapping program:
+Assume \texttt{memswap} swaps the contents of the cells pointed to by two distinct pointers, or does nothing if given the same pointer.
+In the following, we give the correctness proof of the element-swapping program; due to space constraints, we omit the case where \(n_1 = n_2\), which follows the same proof style.
+In the proof, we highlight \stepborrowtext{logical borrow steps}, \stepreturntext{logical return steps} and \stepforgettext{logical forget steps} using different colors. \myspace{\mspace{35mu}}